freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

   - The dialog box should be visible
   - And The dialog box should contain an input box
   - And The input box should have placeholder text "Your name, please!"
+  - And The dialog box shoud contain an OK button

 ### Notes